 Treat a minor burn like you treat a minor cut or scrape.
 Clean and cover it with a loose dressing.

 Do not put butter, oil, or ointment on a burn.
 This only seals in heat.
+After you cool the area, you can apply a moisturizer with Aloe Vera (with or without a numbing agent) to soothe the burn.

 Don’t break blisters or pull off skin from a broken blister.
 This skin helps protect the healing skin underneath.